Houston funeral security tight, fans told stay home

 The body of the beloved singer, who had a history of addiction to cocaine and alcohol, was flown to New Jersey late on Monday from Los Angeles.
 Her death stunned the music world, her family and her fans, who have complained on social media networks that they have no place to mourn.

-New Jersey Governor Chris Christie defended his decision to have flags flown at half staff for the funeral after online criticism that the honor should be reserved for soldiers killed in action.
+New Jersey Governor Chris Christie defended his decision to have flags flown at half staff for the funeral after online criticism that the honour should be reserved for soldiers killed in action.

 "I am disturbed by people who believe that because her ultimate demise - and we don't know what is the cause of her death yet - but because of her history of substance abuse that somehow she's forfeited the good things that she did in her life," he told reporters on Wednesday.